 If you work in research, it's likely that you'll believe that software is ubiquitous, but to effect change we have to collect evidence.

 Our first study, based on a survey of the research community, found that 7 out of 10 UK researchers report that their work would be impossible without software.
 We also investigated data available on Gateway to Research and found that a minimum of £840 million was invested in software reliant research in 2013/14 alone.
 We collect information about the community through surveys which helps us answer questions such as what software is used in research?
+We also investigated Researchfish outcomes to understand how much software is being reported by UK researchers.

 We also ran a petition to get people to show that software is fundamental to research.